sachadavies/amads/docs/developer_notes/style.rst

 Types
 ~~~~~

+- Provide type hints for function parameters and return types
+- If a function accepts either `float` or `int` you can use `float` as the type hint, `int` will be understood as being accepted too
 - Functions should accept Python base types as inputs but can optionally support numpy arrays
 - Return Python base types by default, use numpy types only when necessary
 - For internal computations, either base Python or numpy is fine